Reaching The Residents

 Download and review the Residence Halls Boundaries Map (pdf)

-Each of the three housing areas (Segundo, Tercero, and Cuarto) has a designated public posting board where campus departments and student organizations may post flyers and advertisements.
-All postings must be approved by the specific area’s Office Coordinator, and will be removed after two weeks.
+Each of the three housing areas (Segundo, Tercero, and Cuarto) has a designated public posting board where anyone can post one item.
+Postings must be approved by the specific area’s Office Coordinator, and will be removed after two weeks.

 To Request Approval

-Visit the Area Service Desk in the area where you want to post during normal business hours (M-F 8am-5pm) and ask to speak with the Office Coordinator.
+Visit the Area Service Desk in the area where you want to post during normal business hours and ask to speak with the Office Coordinator.

-Campus departments may request to post flyers in the residence halls.
-All flyers must be approved by the Office of Student Development (OSD), located in the Student Housing administration building.
-Upon approval, you must supply to OSD 98 copies of your advertisement (approx. one per RA); OSD will distribute the flyers to the RAs to post in their communities.
+Campus departments and campus registered student organizations may request to post flyers in the residence halls.
+All flyers must be approved by the Office of Student Development (OSD).
+OSD will distribute the flyers to the RAs to post in their communities.
 Please allow 2-3 weeks for approval and posting.